-Trust fund balances are the aggregation of financial assets held in trust and primarily represent the amounts owed to beneficiaries as of September 30, 2018 and 2017 for which OST has a fiduciary responsibility.
+Trust fund balances are the aggregation of financial assets held in trust and primarily represent the amounts owed to beneficiaries as of September 30, 2019 and 2018 for which OST has a fiduciary responsibility.

-The subsidiary detail of IIM account balances contains approximately 11,200 and 11,300 special deposit accounts with balances totaling approximately \$22 million as of September 30, 2018 and 2017.
+The subsidiary detail of IIM account balances contains approximately 10,900 and 11,200 special deposit accounts with balances totaling approximately \$23 million and \$22 million as of September 30, 2019 and 2018, respectively.
 Substantially all of the special deposit account monies held in the IIM Trust Funds relates to historical balances and has not been allocated because the allocation information for the funds has not been provided by BIA.
-Since the ultimate allocation is unknown at September 30, 2018, the portion attributable to the IIM Trust Funds is unknown.
+Since the ultimate allocation is unknown at September 30, 2019, the portion attributable to the IIM Trust Funds is unknown.

-The subsidiary detail of IIM account balances contains certain oil and gas holding accounts with balances totaling approximately \$34 million and \$11 million as of September 30, 2018 and 2017, respectively, which have not been distributed to beneficiaries.
+The subsidiary detail of IIM account balances contains certain oil and gas holding accounts with balances totaling approximately \$72 million and \$34 million as of September 30, 2019 and 2018, respectively, which have not been distributed to beneficiaries.
 Upon receipt of the allocation and accounting data, to be provided by ONRR and BIA, the monies will be distributed to the proper beneficiaries' accounts (see note 8).